SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/documentation.rst

 .. note::

-    This is only relavent for creating pull requests for documentation modifications created as a result of pull requests in other repositories.
+    This is only relevant for creating pull requests for documentation modifications created as a result of pull requests in other repositories.
 This does not cover creating ordinary pull requests.
     See the :doc:`/developers/contributing/pr-guide` for more
     information on creating normal pull requests.

 When you make contributions to the project, you may have to update the projects documentation.
-To do this you will need to open a seperate pull request in the ``Sidings Media Railway Controller`` repository.
+To do this you will need to open a separate pull request in the ``Sidings Media Railway Controller`` repository.
 This pull request does not have to follow the same standards as stipulated in :doc:`/developers/contributing/pr-guide`.
 Instead you should follow the